 In 1939, the Rio Grande Valley Livestock Show and

-Agricultural Exposition, the forerunner of today’s Show, was organized as a
+Agricultural Exposition, the foundation of today’s Show, was organized as a

-yard with make shift pens and lean-to sheds.
+yard with improvised pens and lean-to sheds.
 The Show continued to be held on this same property until 1949 when it

-moved to its present location at 1000 North Texas in Mercedes.
+moved to its present location at 1000 North Texas Avenue in Mercedes.

 In 1947, the Show was incorporated and chartered as a

 non-profit educational organization with a Board of Directors representing the four southmost counties of Texas: Cameron, Hidalgo, Starr & Willacy.